 I was too naive.
 Strong, but sometimes kind of living in a fairy tale.
 This job made me grow up in many ways.
 I promised myself I would always be respectful.

-At the same time I learnt that I get to choose my attitude towards things, that was a total game changer.
+At the same time, I learned that I get to choose my attitude towards things, which was a total game-changer.

 4- Stronger than I thought – Planting at the hills

 At this stage of my working holiday, I needed to have some agricultural-related job to extend my visa.
 So this is why I got a job in a plant nursery.
 This was right before a very cold winter.

 We were working under the rain, digging into icy soil, or even planting with mud up to our knees -not exaggerating, this literally happened.
 At some stage, I even realized it was a kind of fun job.
 I was outside all day, and when it was sunny I’d take a nap laying on the grass.
 I was starting to feel free and savage.

 What did I learn?